AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 ## Publish {#publish}

-To start collecting data for your Content Analytics configuration, you need to [manually](manual.md) publish the Tags property that is created after you selected **[!UICONTROL Implement]**.
+To start collecting data for your Content Analytics configuration, you need to [manually](manual.md) publish the created Tags properties for the channels that you enabled.

 >[!MORELIKETHIS]